 2. The Challenge of Reaching FID for Complex Projects in the UK

 Engineering contracting companies face uncertainty on several fronts.
 From global tensions, disrupted trade routes and the impact of artificial intelligence, to skills supply issues and the pressing need for UK infrastructure renewal in response to energy transformation.
-Likely areas of focus in this second webinar include:

 3. Building Project Delivery Teams

 Successful project delivery cannot happen without successful engineering project teams.
 This may sound like stating the obvious, but the hard reality of building and sustaining successful project teams amid economic and political uncertainty is an area in which BCECA member companies have extensive experience.
 Our third session will examine the challenges presented by an uncertain talent pipeline in 2026.
-Discussion topics will include:

 4. Delivering Excellence: Best Practice in 2026